 - Retrieval: Waterfowl are popular game items, but they’re found over ponds and lakes.
 Dogs can swim out to retrieve the shot birds.

 - Scenting: Humans lack the powerful scent capabilities of dogs.
-If you want to track raccoons or rabbits through a forest, you need a strong nose to do the trick.
+So if you want to track raccoons or rabbits through a forest, you need a strong nose to do the trick.

 - Sneaking: It isn’t as popular, but some people continue to hunt large game.
 And you need a dog with quiet stealth – not to mention strength.